nasko25/beatgems/train/README.md

 The official audiocraft documentation states that only python 3.9 is supported.
 I did not run into issues related to python version in kaggle where python was version 3.10.
 But for any unexpected issues try changing the python version to one of these two.

+In case `python` is liked to `python3.11` or above, you have to use `python3.9`/`python3.10`!
+I had a `scipy` `meson` build issue with python 3.11

+Always use a virtual environment, even if it's a rented instance!
+Because you can always inspect the exact versions of packages used and troubleshoot based on that.
+I had many issues due to mismatch of package/python versions, and weird globally installed package versions that refused to update.

 #### GPU memory

 Fine-tuning the smallest model only worked with two GPUs with 30GB memory in total in kaggle.
 Anything smaller was not enough memory.